matter-labs/zksync/docs/upgrade_mechanism.md

 }
 ```

-There is some type of calls that Proxy must intercept without uncheck submitting to processing to a fallback function: calling the `initialize` function (in correct way this function will be called from proxy contract directly) and functions of `UpgradeableMaster` interface (that is a reason why Proxy implements it).
+There is some type of calls that Proxy must intercept without uncheck submitting to processing to a fallback function: calling the `initialize` function (in the right way this function will be called from proxy contract directly) and functions of `UpgradeableMaster` interface (that is a reason why Proxy implements it).

 ### UpgradeGatekeeper

-`UpgradeGatekeeper` is a contract which will manage upgrade process.
-It is needed to prevent upgrading rollup contracts by master in one function call.
+`UpgradeGatekeeper` is a contract that will manage the upgrade process.
+It is needed to prevent upgrading rollup contracts by the master in one function call.

 ## Deploying and upgrade process

 ### Deploying

-When a target contract is deployed on the network operator will deploy Proxy contract.
-Parameters of constructor - address of deployed target contract in network and its initialization parameters.
+When a target contract is deployed on the network operator will deploy the Proxy contract.
+Parameters of the constructor: address of deployed target contract in the network and its initialization parameters.

 When all needed Proxy contracts are deployed, one of them (which must implements `UpgradeableMaster` interface) will act as a parameter of constructor of `UpgradeGatekeeper` (it will names "`mainContract`").

-The last part of deploying --- transfer mastership of proxy contracts to the gatekeeper and add them to the gatekeeper's list of managing contracts.
+The last part of deploying --- is to transfer mastership of all proxy contracts to the gatekeeper and add them to the gatekeeper's list of managing contracts.

 The last will be done by calling several times the next function: